Zim (Local notebook)

 Privacy Guides currently doesn’t recommend any local knowledge base tools except Org-mode for Emacs which isn’t really ideal for non-programmers or anyone who doesn’t use Emacs.
 Zim is fully graphical and user-friendly but is still lightweight and doesn’t use Electron (all of the recommended cloud-based notebooks with desktop apps do).

 Zim is open source and supports exporting documents into HTML, Markdown, and other formats.
-The rest of the criteria doesn’t apply since Zim doesn’t support cloud sync.
+The rest of the minimum criteria doesn’t apply since Zim doesn’t support cloud sync.

 Although some of the cloud-based notebooks PG currently recommends may work offline, I still think offline-only notebooks should be recommended for those who prefer not to have cloud sync at all.
 As aformentioned, all of the cloud recommendations either use Electron or are web-only and there are plenty of reasons to avoid Electron like security issues and bloat issues.